AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ## Update an existing mesh

-If you make any changes to your mesh file, such as adding [transforms], you must publish them before the changes will be reflected in your gateway.
+If you make any changes to your mesh file, such as adding [transforms](./transforms/index.md), you must publish them before the changes will be reflected in your gateway.
 Additionally, if a source schema is modified, you must update your mesh to allow API Mesh to cache any changes.

 The following command updates the mesh in the selected workspace with the settings specified in the `update-mesh.json` file.